josephrocca/XMLHttpRequest-deno/README.md

 # XMLHttpRequest Deno Polyfill

-A polyfill of XMLHttpRequest for Deno (and other browser and browser-like environments) by browserifying [@driverdan/node-XMLHttpRequest](https://github.com/driverdan/node-XMLHttpRequest).
+A **buggy** polyfill of XMLHttpRequest for Deno (and other browser and browser-like environments) by browserifying [@driverdan/node-XMLHttpRequest](https://github.com/driverdan/node-XMLHttpRequest).

 ```js
 import XMLHttpRequest from "https://deno.land/x/xmlhttprequest_deno@v0.0.1/mod.js";